bio4j/FOSDEM-2014/bio4j-statika-slides.md

 ----

-### Releasing and deploying Bio4j

-- ease and robustness of releasing (incl. tests)
+### Ease of releasing Bio4j

+- create a bundle with needed modules
+- be sure not to spend resources on a wrong configuration
-- deployment (thnx to aws-statika part + statika-cli for applying bundles)
+- use tools for easy deployment: sbt-statika + statika-cli

 ----

-### Summary
+### Summary: Bio4j + Statika

-- abstract layout of bundles for any Bio4j module
+- _abstract_ layout of bundles <!-- for any Bio4j module -->
-- a set of concrete modules, which conform to this layout
+- a set of _concrete_ modules <!-- which conform to this layout and have their own deps -->
-- dependencies between modules
-- tracking dependencies on all levels
+- tracking dependencies on _all levels_ <!-- "automatically" on all levels -->
-- in the end we want just to do things in the right order
+- linearizing them _automatically_ <!-- we just want to do things in the right order -->
-- and do the real work, using cloud ifrastructure
+- using the _cloud_ infrastructure <!-- for doing actual work -->